|

 GORMLAITH:

-Old Irish and Scottish/Gaelic name composed of the elements gorm
+Old Irish and Scottish Gaelic name composed of the elements gorm

-"illustrious, splendid" and flaith "lady,
+"illustrious, splendid" and flaith "lady, princess,"

 GOTZONE: